3uild-3thos/advanced-rust/Readme.md

 1. Write, test and deploy native Rust programs
 2. Optimize programs for CU and space savings
-3. Create their own libraries and abstractions to achieve both of these points
+3. Create their own libraries and abstractions to achieve both of these outcomes

 ### Course Structure